This is my nicely illustrated book of these remarkable artifacts. Circus Posters: Historic Posters Come to Light

 If conservation and disassembly is accomplished we will learn much more...

 And now we do!
 In October of 2022 with the indispensable guidance and assistance of Paper Conservator Extraordinaire Leslie Paisley the Aerialists bundle has been disassembled.
 From 19 layers over 25 fragments of different posters and broadsides have been revealed.
 Research will be necessary to appreciate the full meaning, but in the mean time you are invited to view the process as layer by layer is rolled back to unveil bits of horses, bears, lions, monkeys, Indians and even Sig Sautelle himself!
-See it all at Whitman Photo Archive - Circus Posters
+This book describes our remarkable findings.
+CIRCUS POSTERS: Revelations from Beneath the Aerialists See the full series at Whitman Photo Archive - Circus Posters

 The Shelburne Museum has acknowledged these unusual objects.
 The Sautelle Acrobat Poster and some of these photographs were exhibited in Papering the Town: Circus Posters in America .